The Lynch Foundation

 Overview

 The Lynch Foundation was established in 1988 by Carolyn and Peter Lynch.
-Peter Lynch is the legendary former manager of the Magellan Fund at Fidelity Investments, who averaged a 29.2% annual return between 1977 and 1990.
+Peter Lynch is the former manager of the Magellan Fund at Fidelity Investments.
 Both founders were children of educators who attended public schools and college on scholarships.
-Inspired by the verse "To whom much has been given, much will be required" (Luke 12:48), the Lynches created the foundation as an expression of gratitude and commitment to community service.
+The Foundation supports nonprofits primarily in Massachusetts, with a focus on education, healthcare, housing, cultural preservation, and Catholic institutions.

 Funding Priorities